Sunday, January 3, 2021

 "The trash talk between two opposing players explodes and rapidly degenerates, involving the rest of the players.
 If the receiving team’s turn marker is on turn 7 for the half, both teams move their turn marker back one space as the referee resets the clock back to before the fight started.
 If the receiving team has not yet taken a turn this half the referee lets the clock run on during the fight and both teams’ turn markers are moved forward one space.
 Otherwise roll a D6: 1-3 both teams’ turn markers are moved forward one space.
 4-6 both teams’ turn markers are moved back one space."

 Adapted: Melee occurs without hesitation as someone's trigger finger gets itchy.
-On a d6 roll of 1-3 both sides can have combatants move into melee before spells or missiles go off.
+On a d6 roll of 1-3 both sides can have combatants move directly into melee before spells or missiles go off.
 On a roll of 4-6 a single opponent for each side must (or maybe a round of missile fire wihout melee?)
 Still not as fun.

 4 - Perfect Defence: